AnaCornett/AnaCornett/README.md

 - I'm currently working at TiFlux since 2021 as a developer (https://www.tiflux.com/)
 - I'm Brazilian
-- Fluent in Portuguese and english, intermediate level in spanish, and trying my hand at italian
+- Fluent in Portuguese and english, intermediate level in spanish
 - I completed the CS50 course (https://certificates.cs50.io/839a553d-f4ef-4926-af86-1f04a2451d46.pdf?size=letter)